vketch/media-player/README.md

 mbed-os media player based on https://github.com/vketch/videoplayer and  https://github.com/vketch/audioplayer See more in above references
-Player expects the video  \*.craw and audio \*.wav files with the same names on SD storage. you have to play with FPS forvideo to synchronize video and audio streams
+Player expects the video  \*.craw and audio \*.wav files with the same names on SD storage. you have to play with FPS for video to synchronize video and audio streams